Cotswold Canals in Pictures

 The lock, which is adjacent to Westfield Bridge, was infilled in around 1970 when the M5 motorway was constructed.
 This marks the eastern end of the 'Missing Mile', which is the length of canal that was lost at that time.

-In the autumn of 2022, CCT volunteers started excavating the lock as part of the Phase 1B, or 'Cotswold Canals Connected' restoration programme.
+In the autumn of 2022, volunteers started excavating and rebuilding the lock as part of the Phase 1B, or 'Cotswold Canals Connected' restoration programme.

 Walkers